 GED in Alaska: Program Information and Overview

-People preparing for the GED exam can either study on their own or take a GED preparation class at community colleges and testing centers.
-People studying on their own, and who have Internet access, can find study materials and practice tests online.
-The National Institute for Literacy (www.literacydirectory.org) provides resources for people searching for a preparation class.
+People preparing for the GED exam can either study on their own or take a GED preparation program at community colleges and testing centers.
+Individuals studying on their own and those who have Internet access can find study materials and practice tests online.
+The Literacy Information and Communication System (www.literacydirectory.org) provides resources for test takers searching for a preparation class.

-The mathematics module tests skills in statistics, number sense and geometry.
-Examinees are provided with a calculator to assist them in computation.
-The test is in two parts, with only one part allowing use of a calculator.
-Fifty questions must be completed in 90 minutes.
+The mathematical reasoning test covers both quantitative and algebraic problem solving.
+The test is divided in two parts, with only one part allowing the use of a calculator.
+The entire test must be completed in 90 minutes.

-Questions in the science test are based on the test-taker's ability to comprehend earth and space sciences, life sciences and physical sciences.
-Examinees are given 80 minutes to complete 50 questions.
+Questions on the science test are based on the test-taker's ability to comprehend earth and space sciences, life sciences and physical sciences.
+Examinees are given 75 minutes to complete all questions.

 Related to GED in Alaska